serverless/dashboard/docs/faq.md

 * > 10kb of logs - a transaction is added for each additional 10kb
 * > 100 spans - a transaction is added for each additional 100 spans

+**I receive an email saying my org will be shutoff, what happens next?**
+After you have reached the free tier limit of 1,000 transactions we provide an undisclosed grace period for you to upgrade before cutting off data being ingested.
+To avoid loosing data upgrade your organization.

 **How can I use console to analyze and predict costs?**
 We display a cost metric based on the duration and memory used by your Lambda